 Available commercial hardware debuggers

 The most affordable one is MPLAB SNAP.
-You can currently get it for €17.00 if you find a source that has it in stock.
+You can currently get it for less than €10.00.
 However, you have to invest a bit to buy cables, adapters, or connectors.
 It comes simply as a bare PCB.
 However, if you only want to debug debugWIRE chips, you can order a small PCB from OSH Park (€3.00 + custom), a more versatile PCB at eBay (€10) or you can buy an adapter set from Microchip (roughly €25).

 The MPLAB PICkit5 is slightly more expensive, around €120.00.
 It can power the target system and be used to program targets offline.
 Similar to the SNAP, it comes without cables or adapters.

-From this point on, it gets even more expensive.
+From this point on, it gets much more expensive.
 MPLAP ICE 5, MPLAB ICD 5, and Atmel Power Debugger are all hardware debuggers that cost more than €300.00.
 However, you can get used ones for much less on eBay, as I did a few days ago.

 Available embedded debuggers